minh-hoque/minh-hoque/README.md

 - 👋 Hi, I’m @minh-hoque
-- 👀 I’m interested in AI, deep-learning, machine learning and front end dev.
+- 👀 I’m interested in AI, deep-learning, machine learning and space
-- 🌱 I’m currently learning deep neural networks
 - 📫 How to reach me: minh.hoque@gmail.com

 <!---